Donogh O'Brien, 4th Earl of Thomond

-Donogh O'Brien, 4th Earl of Thomond and Baron Ibrickan, PC (Ire) (died 1624), was a Protestant Irish nobleman and soldier.
+Donogh O'Brien, 4th Earl of Thomond and Baron Ibrickan, PC (Ire) (died 1624), was a Protestant Irish nobleman and soldier, and Chief of Clan O'Brien.
 He fought for Queen Elizabeth during Tyrone's Rebellion and participated in the Siege of Kinsale.
 He obtained the transfer of County Clare, where most of his lands lay, from the Province of Connacht to that of Munster.
 He was made president of Munster in 1605.

 Birth and origins

 Donogh was born in the 1560s.
 He was the eldest son of Conor O'Brien, and his second wife, Una O'Brien-Arra.
 His father was the 3rd Earl of Thomond.
 His father's first wife had died in 1560.
 His father's family, the O'Briens, were a Gaelic Irish dynasty that descended from Brian Boru, medieval high king of Ireland.

 Donogh's mother was a daughter of Turlough O'Brien of Arra, County Tipperary.
 This Arra is in the north of the Owney and Arra barony around the Arra Hills.
 His mother's family was a cadet branch of his father's family.
 His parents married in or after 1560 as his father's first wife died in that year.

 Donogh had two brothers and three sisters, who are listed in his father's article.